polkadot-developers/substrate-developer-hub.github.io/docs/development/module/events.md

 ### Examples

-View the following substrate [recipes](https://github.com/substrate-developer-hub/recipes) to find examples of how runtime events are used:
+View the following Substrate [recipes](https://github.com/substrate-developer-hub/recipes) to find examples of how runtime events are used:

 * [A module which implements standard events]( TODO )